juhariis/juhariis.github.io/index.md

 The WordPress site
-[What's hiding in data](https://hidingindata.wordpress.com/) won't get any updates anymorfe and migt eventually be transferred over here.
+[What's hiding in data](https://hidingindata.wordpress.com/) won't get any updates anymore and migt eventually be transferred over here.

 Posts so far